 Advisory ethics opinions are not binding.

-Generally speaking, an attorney is not ethically precluded from practicing simultaneously in two
+Generally speaking, an attorney is not ethically precluded from practicing simultaneously

-of contingent fees.
+the division of contingent fees.

 76-7; ABA Informal Opinions 1253, 83-1499